 Early Arrival/Staying Late: Monthly rate: $820 per month

-All entering MPA and MAIR students are placed on a PAIA email listserv through Syracuse University.
+All entering MPA and MAIR students are placed on an email listserv through the Department of Public Administration and International Affairs.
+These messages will come from email@example.com.
 As housing leads are received, they are forwarded to this listserv.
-This also serves as a place to connect with your fellow incoming classmates to advertise for roommates, etc. Please contact us at email@example.com to let us know if you are not receiving the listserv emails.
+This also serves as a place to connect with your fellow incoming classmates to advertise for roommates, etc. Please contact us at firstname.lastname@example.org to let us know if you are not receiving the listserv emails.

 Private off-campus housing is available in the residential neighborhoods surrounding the campus.
 The following websites are great resources as you begin researching your housing options:

-This is a new digital platform to increase access to safe, affordable off campus housing for Syracuse students.
+- Syracuse University Off Campus Housing Finder - Online Now.
+This new platform intends to increase access to safe, affordable off campus housing for Syracuse students.
 It is designed to ensure that all properties are listed accurately, registered with the City of Syracuse, and compliant with all housing ordinances.
 Listed properties include detailed information on rental units and available amenities.
 Log in with your Net ID and start your search now.

-Off-campus housing is available both in multiple-bedroom apartments/houses and in single bedrooms/studios.
+Off-campus housing is available both in multiple-bedroom apartments and houses and in single bedrooms or studios.
 Typical rent per person in a 3-bedroom house can be between $300-$400.
-Studios range around $400-$500 and one-bedroom apartments - around $600-$800.
+Studios range around $400-$500 and one-bedroom apartments are around $600-$800.